About Us—What is PTM?

 - Jesus Christ

-We believe in the Lord Jesus Christ, begotten of the Holy Spirit, born of the Virgin Mary, fully God and fully human, the Son of God and Lord of all, worthy of worship, honor and reverence, who died for our sins, was raised bodily from the dead, ascended to heaven and will come again as King of kings.
+We believe in the Lord Jesus Christ, begotten of the Holy Spirit, born of the Virgin Mary, fully God and fully human, the Son of God and Lord of all, worthy of worship, honor and reverence, who died for us as a supreme expression of God's love, was raised bodily from the dead, ascended to heaven and will come again as King of kings.

 - The Holy Scriptures

-We believe that the Bible constitutes the divinely inspired written word of God, the foundation of truth, the fully reliable record of God's revelation to humanity.
+We believe that the Bible constitutes the divinely inspired written revelation of God, the foundation of truth, the record of God's revelation to humanity.

 We believe that human salvation is the gift of God, by grace through faith in Jesus Christ, not earned by personal merit or good works.